 - Set month-to-month budgets for bills, car payments, clothing, gym, Netflix, etc.

-- Agreeing on spending limits.
+- Agree on spending limits.
 For example, discuss any purchases over $200 as a couple.

 - Save for your first home.

 - Set up an education fund for you, your spouse, or your children.

 - Use a tax-deferred retirement account, such as Roth, 401K, or regular IRA.